 Request for Applications

-Program Year 2023
+Program Year 2025

-Phase 1 Begins: June 12th, 2023
+Phase 1 begins: June 2025

 The primary objective of this program is to provide a mentorship and training program to enable VA investigators to translate their research concepts to the clinical market so veterans can benefit from VA-funded research.
 A further objective is to more broadly educate investigators on the elements of commercialization to prime the pump for future translational projects.
 The program builds upon a pressure-tested translational mentorship and training methodology involving a combination of mentorship, didactic content, and active participation by awardees.
+This program is similar to the C3i program.

 The program is designed to provide innovators with the specialized business frameworks and essential tools for successful translation of biomedical technologies from the lab (concept) to the market (clinic).
 Through this program, the VA fosters the development and commercialization of early-stage biomedical technologies by engaging investigators who are interested in better understanding the value of their innovation in addressing an unmet market need—especially if there is a benefit to Veteran health care.
 The curriculum and customized mentoring provided by the program are intended to guide investigators as they assess the commercial viability and potential business opportunity for their innovation.